 Fondazione Capellino (Capellino Foundation) is focused on protecting dogs and cats and biodiversity through its projects.
 But when we see humans need in our community,...

-Respected naturalists and wildlife photographers, Angelo Gandolfi and Elisabeth van Lersel, embarked on a journey through southern France, Spain and Portugal,...
+Respected naturalists and wildlife photographers, Angelo Gandolfi and Elisabeth van Lersel, embark on a journey through southern France, Spain and Portugal discovering...